International Tea Day – 21st May

 Insufficient wages and debt of Tea workers.

 Improved sanitation and clean, potable water on tea plantations are priorities.

 Medical care for tea workers in rural areas is lacking.

 Violations of women’s rights and gender discrimination.

 Women constitute more than 50 percent of the workforce on tea plantations and often do not have access to education.

 Tea in India

-India is the second-largest producer of tea plantation and the biggest consumer of the tea.
-The biggest production of tea in India is at Assam, west Bengal Kerala and Tamil Nadu.
+India is the second-largest producer of tea plantations and the biggest consumer of tea.
+The biggest production of tea in India is at Assam, west Bengal Kerala, and Tamil Nadu.
 Most of the tea workers in India are descendants of schedule caste and tribal communities, who were brought from various Indian states to the tea estates as bonded or forced labor during India’s colonial period.